-Earn credit at your own pace through February 27, 2025 and continue to access your videos until February 28, 2032.
-See below for learning outcomes and a list of modules and individual lectures.
+Earn credit at your own pace through February 27, 2025 and continue to access your videos until February 26, 2032.
+See below for detailed information and learning outcomes.

-This course package offers 4 CME and SA-CME Credits following completion of an online assessment.
+This course offers 4 CME following completion of an online test.

 After completing this course, the learner should be able to: